-20. Go to Iceland : I think most people have the northern lights and swimming in a hot lagoon surrounded by snow on their bucket list.
-I bought a 4-day break with Megan in November 2020 but due to Coronavirus, this was again canceled.
+20. Go to Iceland: I think most people have the Northern Lights and swimming in the Blue Lagoon surrounded by snow on their bucket list.
+I bought a 4-day break with Megan in November 2020 but due to Coronavirus, this was again cancelled.

 22. Afternoon Tea at The Ritz :

 23. Eat An Eel :

 ✅ 24.
 Have an article published in a magazine: Summer 2020 From 2013 until its demise I was an expert for Craftseller Magazine and appeared in most issues.
 It’s a little bit business-related and a little bit ego-boosting but I’d love to be published in a printed magazine.
 Over the summer Networking A Successful Small Business, press release and book review appeared in 5 magazines!
 From September to December I wrote a feature for The Blackmore Vale magazine and my article “Networking, Still Key For Small Businesses” appeared in Parents in Biz Magazine.
 This didn’t happen overnight.
 It’s been a lot of hard work BUT also NETWORKING! (and a couple of cheeky emails!)
 Getting in front of the right people, building relationships, supporting others and reminding myself in the words of Taylor Swift “You can’t spell “awesome” without “me”!”